 By analyzing the high-speed video frame by frame, scientists found that the paramecium swims in a way similar to how we swim in the front crawl stroke.

 Effective (forward) stroke: During the effective stroke, the cilium extends straight up (in order to engage more water) and beats against water, thus bringing the body forward and sending the water backward.

 Recovery (backward) stroke: During recovery stroke, the cilium comes back to the original position by its backward movement.
 The cilium tends to bend and stay closer to the cell surface to minimize the resistance.

 [In this figure] Stroke pattern of cilia on a Paramecium.

-The movement of cilia can be divided into Effective (forward) and Recovery (backward) stroke.
+The movement of cilia can be divided into Effective (forward) and Recovery (backward) strokes.
 Two kinds of strokes alternately repeat to propel the body of paramecium as we swim in the front crawl style.

 Unlike us that only have two arms, a paramecium cell has thousands of cilia.
 In order to swim efficiently, all the cilia do not move at a time.
 Cilia group into two types of coordinated rhythms.

 Synchronous rhythm – Cilia of transverse row move at the same time.

 Metachronous rhythm – Cilia of longitudinal row beat one after another.
-This creates metachronal waves passing from anterior to the posterior end.
+This creates metachronal waves passing from the anterior to the posterior end.

 [In this figure] Cilia move in Metachronous rhythm to create a propulsive force.